 The Markets (as of market close June 2, 2023)

 Chart reflects price changes, not total return.
 Because it does not include dividends or splits, it should not be used to benchmark performance of specific investments.

-Monthly Economic News
+Last Week’s Economic News

-Eye on the Month Ahead
+Eye on the Week Ahead

 There is very little economic data available during the first full week of June.
 The services purchasing managers’ index for May is available.
 April saw growth in the services sector, with new orders posting their best rate of growth since May 2022.
 Also out this week is the report on international trade in goods and services for April.
 March saw the trade deficit narrow by about $64.0 billion, as both imports and exports edged higher.